Reciprocal Hyperbolic Series of Ramanujan Type: Examples and Further Results

 and

-These results obtained can be checked in Mathematica or Maple.
-It is possible that closed form representations of some other infinite series involving hyperbolic functions can be proved using techniques of the present paper. \\ {\bf Acknowledgments.} We thank the anonymous referee for suggestions which led to improvements in the exposition.
+These results can be checked numerically by Mathematica or Maple.
+It is highly likely that the closed form representations of some other infinite series involving hyperbolic functions can be proved by using the techniques of this paper.